quicwg/multipath/draft-ietf-quic-multipath.md

 field is added.

 Path Identifier:
-: The path identifier pre-allocated of the Destination Connection ID.
-This field identifies the packet number space of the 0-RTT and 1-RTT packets which are acknowledged by the ACK_MP frame.
+: The path identifier associated with the packet number space of the 0-RTT and 1-RTT packets which are acknowledged by the ACK_MP frame.

 ## PATH_ABANDON Frame {#path-abandon-frame}